st-tech/gatling-commander/docs/developer.md

   - [CI](#ci)
   - [Abount gatling directory](#abount-gatling-directory)

-This describes the information about how to develop zozo-mlops-loadtest-cli.
+This describes the information about how to develop Gatling Commander.

 ## Run command when developing
 In your local environment, you can run with this command in project root directory.
 ```bash
 go run main.go exec --config "config/config.yaml"
 ```
 By running this command, some preparation is needed.
-Information about how to preparate for run zozo-mlops-loadtest-cli, please refer to [Quick Start Guide](./quickstart-guide.md).
+Information about how to preparate for run Gatling Commander, please refer to [Quick Start Guide](./quickstart-guide.md).

 ## Run unit test
 By running this command in project root directory, all unit tests will be run.